theKashey/react-gearbox/README.md

 ```

 2. Use Gearbox with or without renderprops

+By default Gearbox __expects ReactNode as a children__, and data to be accessed via `train`, but you may specify `render` prop, to change this behavior to function-as-children.

 > `render` stands for renderProps, `on` is required by `toggle`, so required by Gearbox
  ```js